Climate Change in West Virginia

 How is Climate Change Affecting West Virginia?

 Most of the state has already warmed .5 to 1 degree (F) in the last century.
 That may sound like a small change, but it is a big deal.
 Future affects of climate change in West Virginia include an increase in flooding; impacts on ecosystems and wildlife; an increase some health problems like asthma, and some of our favorite recreational activities like skiing will be threatened.
 These problems could be devastating to our economy, public health and natural environment.
-We need to act now!

 Learn More: WV Climate and Water Webinar Series